wordofwarning/wordofwarning.org/current/2019-worksahead/raz/index.md

 Age advisory: 18+.
 Duration: the double bill (with Mark Croasdale) will last up to a maximum of 2 hours, including an interval (*running order tbc*).
 For specific age and access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### More
->*"Even though I have lived in Israel nearly my entire life, I am constantly questioning my place in the world.
+>*Even though I have lived in Israel nearly my entire life, I am constantly questioning my place in the world.
 Maybe this searching comes from being an artist, maybe it comes from being a Jew.
-I'm not really sure."* — Chava Alberstein, songwriter.
+I'm not really sure.* — Chava Alberstein, songwriter.

 With the escalation in violence after Trump declared Jerusalem to be the Jewish capital; questions of antisemitism in the Labour Party; rising levels of awareness of the Palestinian cause and the negative feelings towards Israel + Israelis that often accompany it — this performance feels very timely.